-- Endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above. - Provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. - Ensure that the premises meet the requirements of the Disability Discrimination Act 1995 and all other relevant legislation, in addition to being welcoming and inclusive.
+- Endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above. - Provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. - Ensure that the premises meet the requirements of the Disability Discrimination Act - 1995 and all other relevant legislation, in addition to being welcoming and inclusive. - Support the Safeguarding Coordinator (s) in their work and in any action they may need to take to protect children and adults at risk. - The Leadership agrees not to allow the document to be copied by other churches or organisations who are not affiliated with NTCG.